VeriSilicon/solios-x-device-plugin/README.md

 ```

 # More Configurations
-Solios-X platform is powerfull, one Solios-X card can handle four 3840x2160@30 fps trandcoding.
+Solios-X platform is powerfull, one Solios-X card can handle 4 x  3840x2160@30 fps trandcoding.

-In Solios-X K8S device plugin, by default the resource which exposed to K8S is one Solios-X card, which is named "verisilicon.com/solios". that means the assigned POD will own this card exclusively - even if the POD only doing the 480p trascoding.
+In Solios-X K8S device plugin, by default the resources exposed to K8S is united by Solios-X card, which is named "verisilicon.com/solios". that means if you have 10 cards installed on the server then you will see verisilicon.com/solios = 10 if you start solios-x device plugin by default without any extra parameters.
+In this case the assigned POD will own this card exclusively - even if the POD only doing the 480p trascoding.

-Solios-X device plugin provides more resource allocation way - one Solios-X card's caplility can be described as "480p" transcoding capbility, "720p" transcoding capbility, "1080p" transcoding capbility, "2160p" transcoding capbility.
+Solios-X device plugin provides more resource allocation way - one Solios-X card's caplility can be splited as many "smaller" pieces, these "small" pieces are "480p" transcoding capbility, "720p" transcoding capbility, "1080p" transcoding capbility, "2160p" transcoding capbility.

+In theory, 1 Solios-X card transcoding capbility =
-- 1 Solios-X = 4 x 3840x2160@30 transcoding capbility
+- 4 x 3840x2160@30 transcoding capbility
-- 1 Solios-X = 16 x 1920x1080@30 transcoding capbility
+- 16 x 1920x1080@30 transcoding capbility
-- 1 Solios-X = 32 x 1280x720p@30 transcoding capbility
+- 32 x 1280x720p@30 transcoding capbility
-- 1 Solios-X = 96 x 720x480p@30 transcoding capbility
+- 96 x 720x480p@30 transcoding capbility

+But in reality, the real capbility can't reach 100% becasue of many reasons like task scheduling, normaly the conversion efficiency is 70%.

+The conversion efficiency is configurable, please ref [Manage Resource Efficiency](#Manage-Resource-Efficiency)

-## Resource allocation unit
+## Resource Allocation Unit
 So Solios-X device plugin support below 5 resource allocation ways:
 Solios/480p/720p/1080p/2160p

-Resource allocation type can be configed by solios-x-device-plugin args "-unit":
-The parameters can be:
+Resource allocation type can be configed by solios-x-device-plugin args "-unit", the parameters can be:

-- "Solios"
-- "480p"
-- "720p"
-- "1080p"
-- "2160p"
+1. **"solios":**
+The allocated resource is one complete Solios-X card, hence POD can use it alone, once one Solios-X card been been allocated, then it will not able to be allocated by "solios" resource again, but bit can still be allocated by "480p", "720p", "1080p", "2160p" any more.
+.
+2. **"480p" / "720p" / "1080p" / "2160p":**
+The allocated resource is NOT one complete Solios-X card, but part of the one Solios-X transcoding capbility.
+So one solios-X card can allocate many "480p", "720p", "1080p", "2160p" resources.

-For example add below lines in Solios-X plugin DaemonSet YAML file will let Solios-X device plugin allocate resources in "480p" transcoding capbility mode:
+For example, adding below lines in Solios-X plugin DaemonSet YAML file will let Solios-X device plugin allocate resources in "480p" transcoding capbility mode:
 ```bash
 args: ["-unit", "480p"]
 ```

-## Resource allocation priority
+## Resource Allocation Priority

 If there are multiple Solios-X cards are installed on server, and if the resource was not configured with solios mode, then for the requested resources, what's the resource allocation algorithm?

-There are two algorithms which can be configed by solios-x-device-plugin args "-priority":
-The parameters can be:
+There are two algorithms which can be configed by solios-x-device-plugin args "-priority", the parameters can be:
 - performance
 - power_saving

 SRM resource manager will keep monitorning the left transcoding capbility for all of the Solios-X cards.

-"performance":
+**"performance":**
 SRM resource manager will allocate resource from the most free Solios-X card hence the transcoding can reach the best performance. this is the default mode.

-"power_saving":
+**"power_saving":**
 SRM resource manager will try to find out the left resource vs requested resources best-matched card hence in case transcoding job is not that much, more Solios-X card will be in idile state hence power can be saved.
 In this mode the transcoder performance will be worse than "performance" mode.